samkarp/murmuration/README.md

 ## Data types

 ### resource
-An ssset with particular skillsets that are deployed against objectives.
+An asset with particular skillsets that are deployed against objectives.

 ```
   id - string